Usioumeo/GPU-computing-hackathon/README.md

 | graph500_21_8      | 2M    | 17M   | Graph500 Kronecker |
 | graph500_20_32     | 1M    | 33M   | Graph500 Kronecker |
 | graph500_21_16     | 2M    | 33M   | Graph500 Kronecker |

+## Ranking

+The `submit_results` will automatically upload you results to a shared ranking list.

+Some notes about how the ranking works:

+* Only submissions with correct results for all graphs will be considered